When prospective clients contact me to embark on Eye Movement Desensitisation and Reprocessing (EMDR) therapy, they often ask:

 What’s EMDR therapy?

 EMDR is a type of therapy that was created to treat symptoms of Post-Traumatic Stress Disorder (PTSD).
-According to the theoretical framework behind EMDR, when one experiences psychological trauma, she or he might become stuck in the trauma, that is, the traumatic experience gets frozen in time and it feels like it is consistently repeated in the present.
+According to the theoretical framework behind EMDR, when one experiences psychological trauma, she or he might become stuck in the trauma, which means that the traumatic experience gets frozen in time and it feels like it is often repeated in the present.
 Typical symptoms of PTSD are: flashbacks, nightmares and constant emotional and physiological intrusive memories of the trauma.
 When PTSD symptoms persevere for more than a month, trauma-focused therapy – such as EMDR – can be extremely helpful in helping the person process the traumatic experience.

 To read a more detailed description of the theory underpinning EMDR therapy, to learn what EMDR therapy can be used for, and to access a number of frequently asked questions on EMDR, click here.